DanielRosillo/Delysid-ANN/README.md

 ![lulu banner](https://user-images.githubusercontent.com/23446483/49631775-ecfb7000-f9b8-11e8-9ae3-cdd6168bfe30.jpeg)

-## The implementation include a simple demo of Delysid.
-Run the class "DEMO", and the agent learns the logic gates.
+## This implementation include a simple demo of Delysid.
+You will run the class "DEMO" and the agent learns the logic gates.

 ## CONTEXT